cmmurin/North-Carolina-County-Premature-Deaths/README.md

 1. [CountyHealthData_2014-2015.csv](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Data/CountyHealthData_2014-2015.csv) contains information on various health related statistics for each American county for the years 2014 and 2015.
 This is where the data for the subset was selected.
 2. [CD_2015.csv](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Data/CD2015_subset.csv) is the subset containing the premature death rates and average poor mental health days per North Carolina county for 2015.
 It was made using the instructions in the Python notebook.

-The repository contains raw data on health issues for each county in the United States, a subset containing data
 ## Purpose
 The